DFE-Digital/npq-separation/data-modelling.md

 `month` column with enum of months and a `year` column with validations.
 Make `name` into a generated method.

+### Should we store multiple emails per user, or tidy up existing data if possible?

 ## Next steps

 1. Statements and calculators